perey/pegl/docs/enums.rst

     .. py:attribute:: OPENGL_ROBUST_ACCESS

         Whether or not the context must support robust buffer access (a ``bool``).
-Only valid OpenGL and OpenGL ES with the relevant extension or core functionality.
-The longer form
-        :py:attr:`CONTEXT_OPENGL_ROBUST_ACCESS` is provided as an alias.
+Only valid for OpenGL and OpenGL ES with the relevant extension or core functionality.
+The longer form :py:attr:`CONTEXT_OPENGL_ROBUST_ACCESS` is provided as an alias.

         .. availability:: EGL 1.5